 What is a keyword?

-Keywords are specific words and phrases within your web content that allow users to find your website through search engines like Google.
-A website that is optimized for search engines "speaks the same language" as its potential users with these very keywords.
+Keywords are special words and phrases within your web content that enable users to find your website via search engines such as Google.
+A website that is optimized for search engines "speaks the same language" as its potential users with these keywords.
 They help to connect users with your website.
 Keywords are one of the main elements of SEO.

 In other words, you need to know how people search for the products, services or information you offer.
 By doing this, you make it easier for users to find you.
 Otherwise, they'll end up on one of the many other pages in the Google results (SERP).
 The implementation of Keyword SEO thus helps websites stand out from the competition.